 A rigorous curriculum designed to prepare talented students for professional careers in the arts.
-The BFA in Musical Performance leads to a professional degree in musical performance.
 The BFA or its equivalent is generally a prerequisite to graduate professional studies (MFA).
 A total of 72-78 units of work in the major is required for the BFA.
-Students in the program are encouraged to enroll in selected Summer courses to spread the program requirements more evenly over four years.